 Microsoft Azure

 Zeet supports the deployment of Projects to Azure's AKS Clusters.
-This guide provides instructions on how to connect your Azure cloud account and cluster to Zeet.
+This guide provides instructions on how to connect your Azure cloud account, your cluster to Zeet and also how to deploy a Zeet's managed AKS cluster.

 1. Connect Azure Cloud